makerdao/community/governance/polls/Offboarding Parameters for renBTC - November 21, 2022.md

 start_date: 2022-11-21T16:00:00
 end_date: 2022-11-24T16:00:00
 ---
-# Poll: Offboarding Parameters for renBTC - November 21, 2022
+# Poll: Offboarding Parameters for renBTC-A - November 21, 2022

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Risk Core Unit (RISK-001).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, November 21 at 16:00 UTC.